Bemnetkebede/FoodWagen/README.md

 - ✅ Professional tone and structure
 - ✅ Clear call-to-action for live demo
 - ✅ Better visual separation between sections

-This README now looks professional and follows GitHub best practices! please write in one well organized form cuz i just want to copy and past it markdown